timster/quoridor/prompts.md

 after the 4th turn, red should sometimes try to block blue by placing walls (following all the same wall rules as blue). but don't place a wall if it would make red's path longer too.

-instead of 50% make it 80% that
+instead of 50% make it 80% that.

 add instructions how to play at the bottom. include something like: goal is to get to the other side of the board